Joetsu Aquarium: Umigatari Tank

-This aquarium has an aquarium called Umigatari Tank.
-The aquarium's large tank is shaped like the seafloor topography off the Sea of japan's seafloor topography 1/10,000, and the topography was read with a 3D tool to reproduce the Sea of Japan with fake rocks.
+Umigatari Tank is a large tank is shaped like the seafloor topography off the Sea of Japan, read with a 3D tool to reproduce the Sea of Japan with fake rocks.

 The 360-degree acrylic shark tunnel at the bottom of the aquarium is designed to resemble the Toyama Deep-sea Hase, which runs along the bottom of the Sea of Japan.

-Off the coast of Joetsu, salmon and yellowtail swim together in the aquarium because salmon migrate in the frigid zone and yellowtail migrate in the temperate zone.
+Off the coast of Joetsu, salmon and yellowtail swim together in the aquarium, because salmon migrate in the frigid zone and yellowtail migrate in the temperate zone.

-Accident
+Incidents

 Continuous dolphin deaths

-Since the sudden death of Sasha, a bottlenose dolphin, shortly after the grand opening, four of the six cetaceans brought into Umigatari have died in just over two years since its opening, including Aruk, the beluga whale Riya, and Sorya.
+Since the sudden death of Sasha, a bottlenose dolphin, shortly after the aquarium's grand opening, four of the six cetaceans brought into Umigatari have died in just over two years since, including Aruk and Sorya, and beluga whale Riya.

 In response, Joetsu City decided to establish a third-party verification committee of experts.
-The verification will be conducted from the three perspectives of breeding, construction, and water quality, and a total of five experts from each were selected and organized.
-Three meetings were held on August 7, 2020, November 29, 2020, and January 23, 2021, and the report was released on February 10.
+The verification would be conducted from the three perspectives of breeding, construction, and water quality, and a total of five experts from each were selected.
+Three meetings were held on August 7 and November 29, 2020, and January 23, 2021.
+The report was released on February 10.

 The report concluded that stress brought to light factors inherent in each individual that led to their deaths.
 In addition to the difference in climate between Yokohama and Joetsu, it was assumed that the stress was caused by inadequate body preparation for the season due to the constant water temperature and exposure to the climate in Joetsu, where the effects of low and high temperatures are relatively large, and where there is a large difference in cold temperatures.

-In terms of architecture, it was pointed out that the structure of the pool open to the open air, which is its most important feature, may have magnified the effects of the climate.
-Since the pool is open to the sea, it was thought that strong winter winds blew directly into the pool, adversely affecting the individuals.
+In terms of architecture, it was pointed out that the structure of the pool, open to the elements, which is its most important feature, may have magnified the effects of the climate.
+Since the pool is open to the sea, it was thought that strong winter winds blew directly into the pool, adversely affecting the animals involved.
 Sunlight from the open ceiling and snowfall were also considered to have had an effect.